mkpmanish/anvesha/README.md

 - Send bulk requests results to Replay as separate tabs.
 - Supports receiving requests from other tabs via an `add_request()` method.
 - URL parsing and sanitization to avoid connection errors.

+- **AI Analyser Tab**
+  - Added a dedicated "AI Analyser" tab.
+  - Paste or send an HTTP request to this tab and click "Analyze with Perplexity."
+  - The app sends your request and a prompt to the Perplexity API and appends results and progress logs in real-time.
+  - All communication and UI updates are robust and thread-safe.

 ---